jeeke/pass-web.app/README.md

 # pass-web.app
+## Guidlelines
-# Clone this repository and push your work on separate branch of your name everytime you complete your task
+Clone this repository and push your work on separate branch of your name everytime you complete your task